alinawaz04/js-zero-to-expert/README.md

 3. Restore the initial conditions of the message, number, score and guess input fields
 4. Also restore the original background color (#222) and number width (15rem)

+## Pop Up Window Functionality

+Every time the user guesses a number, a pop up window that displays the result of the guess (too low, too high, you win, you lose) is displayed.
+Also allows the user to submit their guess by pressing the Enter key versus having to click the Check button.